 In 2018 alone, Newell Brands donated over $1 million in products, hosted supply drives and volunteered with homeless and animal shelters, food banks, the Special Olympics, as well as nonprofits that support early childhood & STEM education, park systems and disease research.

-Newell Brands supports several organizations locally and domestically such as Room to Grow, Atlanta Public Schools (APS), Junior Achievement (JA) of Georgia, the Children's Hospital of Atlanta (CHOA) and the Kids in Need Foundation (KINF).
+Newell Brands and the Newell Brands Charitable Foundation support several organizations locally and domestically such as Room to Grow, Atlanta Public Schools (APS), Junior Achievement (JA) of Georgia, the Children's Hospital of Atlanta (CHOA) and the Kids in Need Foundation (KINF).

 Newell Brands encourages its seven divisions – Writing, Appliances & Cookware, Outdoor & Recreation, Baby, Home Fragrance, Food and Connected Home & Security - to get involved in ways they deem most impactful in their respective communities, and most in line with their respective employee population’s volunteering practices.